The Management of Health and Safety at Work Regulations 1999

 Employer duties – general

-Employers are required to appoint at least one competent person (preferably from within the organisation) to oversee, supervise and assist in all matters of health and safety and complying with legislation.
+Employers are required to appoint at least one competent person (preferably from within the organisation) to oversee, supervise and assist in all matters of health and safety legislation.

 Employees must be provided with all necessary safety information in an understandable format.
 Similar appropriate health and safety information also needs to be provided to temporary and non-employees (e.g. contractors).